python-discord/code-jam-5/combined_crusaders/README.md

 * Purchase additional machines to help you generate power

     * Solar panels and wind turbines are available to help you generate power and save humanity

+* Save and load your game between runs via the "Save" and "Load" buttons

+* Progress through various stages of the world and see what could become if we all focused on more sustainable forms of energy generation.